Prince Jaime, Duke of Anjou and Madrid: Own marriage plans and speculations

 Already when Jaime was 15 there were rumors about alleged Alfonsist plans to get him married with Mercedes, daughter to Alfonso XII; the word kept circulating during the following years.
 When he was 26, Don Jaime developed at least cordial correspondence with Mathilde, daughter of Prince Ludwig of Bavaria.
 In unclear circumstances, possibly related to intrigues of his stepmother and political problems with Madrid the relationship dried up.
 Though when later serving in the Russian army in Warsaw Don Jaime had women in his mind there is no confirmation of any amorous episodes.
 In his mid-30s he was rumored to marry Maria Sol Stuart Fitz-James, Maria Annunciata of Austria, and Louise of Orléans.
-In fact, he was attracted to a 16-year-old Bourbon-Parme cousin Marie-Antoinette, but apparently realised impracticability of the would-be relationship.
+In fact, he was attracted to a 16-year-old Bourbon-Parma cousin Maria Antonia, but apparently realised impracticability of the would-be relationship.
 Don Jaime soon started to pursue her slightly older sister Zita; though some claim that the two were about to get married the girl has never watched her cousin favourably.
-Rumors related to Patricia Connaught and a niece of Kaiser Wilhelm II followed; there was also a lawsuit about allegedly Don Jaime's son born by his former cook.
+Rumors related to Princess Patricia of Connaught and a niece of Kaiser Wilhelm II followed; there was also a lawsuit about allegedly Don Jaime's son born by his former cook.
 When he was in his mid-40s the alarm bells were already ringing very loud and succession became a burning political issue.
 About to turn 50 Don Jaime mounted matrimonial plans focused on Fabiola Massimo, his 19-year-old niece; he already approached the Vatican about a dispensation.
-Fabiola ended up marrying Italian aristocrat Enzo Galli Zugaro.
 The permission has reportedly been denied, either due to protests of his brother-in-law or intrigues of the Madrid court.
 When he was in his 50s newspapers floated news about Don Jaime's designs related to unnamed "princesas austriacas", "a distinguished French lady" or Blanca de Borbón y León.
 The last rumours were circulated when aged 58, he was supposed to marry Filipa de Bragança.
 It seems that at least not all of these speculations should be dismissed as entirely ungrounded.